selimrbd/py-obsidianmd/Readme.md

 A python library for [ObsidianMD](https://obsidian.md/).

-Currently focused on enabling obsidian users to **experiment between different ways of organizing their notes metadata**.
-See the [full reference here](https://selimrbd.github.io/py-obsidianmd/)

 ## Features
-- add and remove metadata fields in batch
+- Batch operations on note metadata:
-- move metadata between the frontmatter and inline ([dataview](https://github.com/blacksmithgu/obsidian-dataview) style)
+  - *Transfer metadata between frontmatter and inline ([dataview](https://github.com/blacksmithgu/obsidian-dataview) style)*
+  - Add and remove metadata fields
   - group all your inline metadata fields at the top/bottom of your notes
-- order your metadata fields and values: sort alphabetically, remove duplicates, ...
-``
+  - ...

 ## Quickstart

 ### intro video